R3Conclave/conclave-samples/cordapp/README.md

 1. Get the enclave attestation and validate it.
 2. Build and send a verifiable identity for the enclave to validate.
 3. Send the encrypted mail with the string to reverse.
 4. Read and decrypt the enclave's response.
-Note that a verifiable identity is only sent to the enclave if the `anonymous` property is set to false.
+Remember that a verifiable identity is only sent to the enclave if the `anonymous` property is set to false.

 ```java